-We first start by slicing our sweet potato, lightly brush with oil, and sprinkle with a good pinch of salt and ground chili for spiciness.
-12-15 minutes in the oven and we get perfectly tender, slightly crispy sweet potato slices.
+We start by slicing our sweet potato into thin slices, lightly brushing with oil, and sprinkling with a good pinch of salt and ground chili for spiciness.
+12-15 minutes in the oven, and we get perfectly tender, slightly crispy sweet potato slices!

 To add extra protein, flavor, and healthy fats, I added a generous dollop of hummus flavored with green curry paste, giving it a delicate lemongrass and green chili flavor!

-These bowls are easy, filling, packed with flavor, and high in protein.
+These Sweet & Sour Tofu Bowls are easy, filling, packed with flavor, and high in protein.
 It’s so good I had these three times last week!

 Let me know in the comments if you try this recipe!